+Oak Processionary Moths are pests of oak trees, and a hazard to human and animal health.
 These furry little fiends feast upon the oak leaves in large quantities and heavy infestations can completely defoliate the trees, leaving them weak and vulnerable.
 Stripping the trees bare of leaves is not the only problem – the hairs are the caterpillars main defence mechanism and coming into contact with them can cause skin and eye irritations, sore throats and breathing difficulties in people and animals.

-How to identify their nests
+How can you identify their nests?

 The Forestry Commission recommends the following health precautions: